2026

 Amicus Brief: Green v.
 United States Department of Justice, 111 F.4th 81 (D.C.
 Cir.
 2024)

-- For Public Knowledge, the Digital Right to Repair Coalition, Software Freedom Conservancy, iFixit, the Open Source Hardware Association, and Scholars of Property and Technology Law
+- On behalf of Public Knowledge, the Digital Right to Repair Coalition, Software Freedom Conservancy, iFixit, the Open Source Hardware Association, and Scholars of Property and Technology Law

 -